ArdenB/TSSRESTREND/README.md

 Time Series Segmented Residual Trends (TSS-RESTREND) is a method for the automated detection of land degradation from remotely sensed vegetation and climate datasets.
 TSS-RESTREND incorporates aspects of two existing degradation detection methods: RESTREND which is used to control for climate variability, and BFAST which is used to look for structural changes in the ecosystem.

-The full details of the testing and justification of the TSS-RESTREND method (version 0.1.02) are published in:
+The full details of the testing and justification of the TSS-RESTREND method (**version 0.1.02**) are published in:
 * Burrell, Arden L., Jason P. Evans, and Yi Liu.
 2017.
 “Detecting Dryland Degradation Using Time Series Segmentation and Residual Trend Analysis (TSS-RESTREND).”
 Remote Sensing of Environment 197 (August):43–57. <https://doi.org/10.1016/j.rse.2017.05.018>
 * Burrell, Arden L., Jason P. Evans, and Yi Liu.
 ‘The Impact of Dataset Selection on Land Degradation Assessment’.
 ISPRS Journal of Photogrammetry and Remote Sensing 146 (1 December 2018): 22–37. <https://doi.org/10.1016/j.isprsjprs.2018.08.017.>

-The changes to the method included in version 0.2.15 focus on the inclusion of temperature as an additional climate variable.
+The changes to the method included in **version 0.2.15** focus on the inclusion of temperature as an additional climate variable.
 This allows for land degradation assessment in temperature limited drylands.
 The full details of this method were published in:
 * Burrell, A. L., J. P. Evans, and Y. Liu.
 ‘The Addition of Temperature to the TSS-RESTREND Methodology Significantly Improves the Detection of Dryland Degradation’.
 IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, 2019, 1–7. https://doi.org/10.1109/JSTARS.2019.2906466.

-Version 0.3.0 is an expansion of the TSS-RESTREND package to perform additional vegetation change detection and attribution analysis.
+**Version 0.3.0** is an expansion of the TSS-RESTREND package to perform additional vegetation change detection and attribution analysis.
 It can be used to quantify vegetation change and then attribute it to some combination of CO2 fertilisation, climate change and climate variability.
 For details on methods used to perform this attribution see:
 * Burrell, A. L., J. P. Evans, and M. De Kauwe.
-‘Anthropogenic Climate change has driven over 5 million km2 of drylands towards desertification’.
+‘Anthropogenic Climate change has driven over 5 million km<sup>2</sup> of drylands towards desertification’.
 2020, in Press.

 ## Logic and structure of the package
 This package was designed to work with a single pixel at a time, not 3D data structures like Rasters.
 This decision was made for a number of reasons the most significant of which is that processing spatial data, especially netcdf files, is much slower in R than using Python (using Xarray+Dask) or using the command line tool Climate Data Operators (CDO).
 It is computationally faster to turn spatial data into a 2D matrix/Dataframes then use the R package foreach and %do% to iterate through each row of the dataframe.
 This also has the advantage of allowing the user to switch to a parallel workflow easily using backends like doParallel, doMC, doMPI or doSNOW.

 An example showing one way to process spatial data, then apply TSS-RESTREND to it, convert back to a spatial format and produce maps can be found [here](NCdemo).

 There are two main ways to use this package.
 The easiest way is the new [TSSRattribution](TSS.RESTREND/man/TSSRattribution.Rd) function.
 It takes a compete time seres ov monthly vegetation (CTSR,VI), precipitation (CTSR.RF), temperature (CTSR.TM) as well as the maximum accumulation and offset periods to consider.

 ```R
 library(TSS.RESTREND)